- Article types

 We commission submissions for several types of articles.

-Features – In-depth reviews of practical clinical information on acute and chronic pain (1500 to 2000 words in length), covering the diagnosis, investigation and/or management of a particular condition.
+Features – In-depth reviews of practical clinical information on issues in respiratory medicine (1500 to 2000 words in length), covering the diagnosis, investigation and/or management of a particular condition.

 Perspectives – Shorter focused articles (1000 to 1500 words in length) on respiratory medicine issues.